-Most industry respondents in the study were enthusiastic about the concept of precision feeding and the likely improvements in feed conversion efficiency, especially where this could have a positive impact on economic margins.
-Their main reservations were around the reliability of the associated equipment, the costs of adopting these technologies and the likely payback time in terms of savings from reduced feed use.
-Costs would be higher for farmers where existing infrastructure (e.g. older farm buildings) could not be adapted simply and this technology is likely to be more suited to larger and more modern operations.
+In the UK, consumers seem very supportive of the use of technologies that improve the efficiency of poultry feeding (though this could derive from a combination of welfare and environmental motives).
+Most respondents in the UK and Spain were enthusiastic about the concept of precision feeding and the likely improvements in feed conversion efficiency, especially where this could have a positive impact on margins.
+Their main reservations were around the reliability of this equipment, the potentially high costs of adopting these technologies and the likely payback time in terms of savings from reduced feed use.
+Costs would be higher for farmers where existing infrastructure (e.g. older farm buildings) could not be adapted simply and this technology is likely to be more suited to larger and more modern operations, as the costs of installing the necessary equipment may prove prohibitive for many smaller producers.
+Interviewees in Spain stressed the need to be clear about the potential benefits of such systems in different circumstances, e.g. for breeding or fattening pigs compared to gestating sows.
 Representatives of the poultry industry in Spain had less enthusiasm for this technology, suggesting that the very high numbers of birds in some commercial operations would make the technology hard to implement.
 More detailed information on the costs and benefits of these systems is needed to inform decision making.